CBICA/BrainMaGe/README.md

 - Move all dependencies to ```setup.py``` for consistency
 - Put option to write logs to specific files in output directory
 - Remove ```-mode``` parameter in ```brain_mage_run```
-- Windows support (this currently works but needs a few work-arounds)
 - Please post any requests as issues on this repository or contact us

 ## Contact